codecraftlabs/sakura-custom-auth-aws-lambda/README.md

 - authenticationKey (string) - used as a partition key
 - principalId (string) - a principal information
-- enabled (boolean) - boolean flag to indicate whether or not such key is active.
+- enabled (boolean) - boolean flag to indicate whether such key is active.